toddcf/code-snippets/css/spacing-and-layout.md

   - This hierarchy will guide the user from one element to the next.
 3. Use whitespace to build that exact flow.

+### Margins vs. Padding

+Normally you would use margins to set your whitespace.

+However, if you are going to use a background color and want it to be visible, use padding instead.

 ## When to use PX vs. %

 1. Percentages.